mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Translations
 ------------

-Translations are now being handled online via the **Transifex** website: https://www.transifex.com/projects/p/mayan-edms/.
+Translations are handled online via the **Transifex** website: https://www.transifex.com/projects/p/mayan-edms/.
 To create a translation team for a new language or contribute to an already existing language translation, create a **Transifex** account and contact the team coordinator of the respective language in which you are interested.